marmelab/react-admin/docs/Tutorial.md

 *What* those credentials are, and *how* to get them, are questions that you, as a developer, must answer.
 React-admin makes no assumption about your authentication strategy (basic auth, OAuth, custom route, etc), but gives you the hooks to plug your logic at the right place - by calling an `authProvider` function.

-For this tutorial, since there is no public authentication API we can use, let's use a fake authentication provider that accepts every login request, and stores the `username` in `localStorage`.
+For this tutorial, since there is no public authentication API we can use a fake authentication provider that accepts every login request, and stores the `username` in `localStorage`.
 Each page change will require that `localStorage` contains a `username` item.

 The `authProvider` is a simple function, which must return a `Promise`: